gideonoludeyi/typespeed/README.md

 # Typespeed

-A webpage that analyzes your typing speed.
+A [application](https://gideonoludeyi.github.io/typespeed/) that analyzes your typing speed.

 ## Getting Started